nhonaitran/data-engineering/data-modeling/project-template/README.md

 $ make all
 ```

+This make target does the following tasks:
+1. shut down the docker posrgresl (and cassandra) container, and remove it
+2. start up a new container
+3. create the student role (with appropriate privileges granted) and default database
+4. run the `create_tables` python module to create the tables in the sparkifydb database
+5. run the `etl` module with given path where the json files reside
+6. run sql scripts to verify data is imported into the table as expected.

 ### Working with large datasets
 For larger datasets, Postgresql database provides the COPY command that can be used for fast batch importing data into the database.